This case study is about how Naim, our client, bought a SerpNames expired domain in April 2021 for $700, then sold it in November 2021 for $18,000.

 First, our client wanted a niche he was passionate about, and that had a real potential to bring in revenue.

 For him, the outdoors was the perfect niche.
 Not only was the outdoors an exciting niche for Naim, but it also had many high-volume keywords with low competition.

 He also wanted a domain with a strong backlink profile and few authority links.

 The backlink profile is crucial because it gives a website much of its authority.
-Many strong backlinks increase the chances of succeeding with an aged domain.
+Many strong backlinks increase the chances of succeeding with an expired domain.

 If you buy a site with spammy links, you may attract Google penalties and waste time and money.

-According to Naim, the best way to find an aged domain is to pick the niche first.
-Select a niche, then find an aged domain that matches it as closely as possible.
+According to Naim, the best way to find an expired domain is to pick the niche first.
+Select a niche, then find an expired domain that matches it as closely as possible.

-After Naim acquired the site, he 301 redirected several backlinks to maximize the link juice of the aged domain.
+After Naim acquired the site, he 301 redirected several backlinks to maximize the link juice of the expired domain.